gever/TS_BoxBot/README.md

 Bus 001 Device 004: ID 10c4:ea60 Silicon Labs CP210x UART Bridge
 ```

-at this point you can use your favorite text editor to edit the code and then run the following commands to build and upload the code to the ESP32:
+At this point you can use your favorite text editor to edit the code and then run the following commands to build and upload the code to the ESP32:

 ```bash
 make